1. Initial Telephone Contact

 Due to COVID-19 protocols, clients will need to call ahead before coming to the hospital so our staff can prepare for your arrival.
 One of our knowledgeable and friendly staff members will go over our protocols and inform you of our current wait time.
 The staff member will gather information about your pet and its symptoms, explain hospital policies/procedures, financial obligations, and help with directions to the clinic.
 There are unavoidable times that we have to limit the number of cases we can see due to the severity of patients we are actively treating (multiple lifesaving surgeries, a large amount of intensive medical cases that take up several staff members, etc.) at the moment.
 If we are at capacity, we may have to divert your pet to another emergency facility that can better assist them in their current emergent situation.
 This is an undesirable step, but necessary for our current patients and staff.
 If you do not feel that your pet needs immediate care, a staff member may be able to give you some advice to help keep your pet comfortable until you can see your regular veterinarian.

 2. Registration at the Front Desk

 One of our Client Service Representatives (CSR) will greet you upon arrival.
-She will provide you with the Client/Pet Information Form that allows you to tell us about you and your pet.
+We will provide you with the Client/Pet Information Form that allows you to tell us about you and your pet.
 Our CSR will also escort you to an open exam room as soon as one is available.
 If your pet’s condition may be life-threatening, our receptionist will call a technician to “triage” your pet.
 If the technician feels that your pet needs immediate care, she may ask to take your pet directly to the treatment area for evaluation by one of our veterinarians.